awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

 **To configure your computer to communicate with your cluster**

 1. Create or update a `kubeconfig` file for your cluster\.
-Replace *region\-code* with the AWS Region that you created your cluster in\.
-Replace *my\-cluster* with the name of your cluster\.
+Replace `region-code` with the AWS Region that you created your cluster in\.
+Replace `my-cluster` with the name of your cluster\.

    ```
    aws eks update-kubeconfig --region region-code --name my-cluster